 RXHelp

 RxHelp's mission is to provide Canadian health care consumers access to brand-name pharmaceutical manufacturers "Patient Assistance Programs".
 Patient payment assistance programs are run by many brand-name pharmaceutical manufacturers to provide significant savings on brand-name prescription medicines.
 RxHelp.ca connects Canadian patients to these pharmaceutical manufacturer's payment assistance programs FREE of charge.
-There are 3 main types of programs:

 DISEASE-SPECIFIC ORGANIZATIONS